149203/mikezetlow/src/pages/how-i-made-100000-playing-online-poker/index.md

 This is the first bit of programming that made money for me.

-I started [CrushTheGame.com](https://web.archive.org/web/20120105044414/http://crushthegame.com/) and sold my suite of statistics to players around the world.
+Ten years ago, I played online poker.
+After finding success programming heads-up displays for PokerTracker 3, I started [CrushTheGame.com](https://web.archive.org/web/20120105044414/http://crushthegame.com/) and sold my suite of statistics to players around the world.

 For poker professionals who would dissect my play in the video above, let me explain.
 (Poker lingo to follow.)